ncsa/puppet-profile_user_environment/REFERENCE.md

 ### <a name="profile_user_environmenthistory"></a>`profile_user_environment::history`

-Setup default history environment for all users
+Configure default history environment for all users

 #### Examples